- Tip #1 - Oxygen-producing plants

 Tip #1 – Oxygen-producing plants

 In 1989, NASA published a study about how certain plants create oxygen which can improve the quality of air in closed space.
-Although this study was intended for space travel, today, its results are considered as one of the solutions for air at residential and business spaces.
+Although this study was intended for space travel, today, its results are considered as one of the solutions for air in residential and business spaces.

 - For example, aloe vera is a succulent plant known for its many health benefits.
-You will often find it as an ingredient of hair products and skin care lotions, as well as to treat burns and to boost immunity.
+You will often find it as an ingredient of hair products and skincare lotions, as well as to treat burns and to boost immunity.
 It also has a property to absorb carbon dioxide from the room and clean the air.

-- Peace Lily, on the other hand, absorbs acetone, benzene, xylene and other chemical vapors.
+- Peace Lily, on the other hand, absorbs acetone, benzene, xylene, and other chemical vapors.
 It is also one of the most effective plants for removing toxins from the air.
 And the best thing about it is that it’s perfect for beginners and those inexperienced in keeping plants at their homes (you know, the ones who forget to water their plants on a regular basis).